ropensci/roweb3/content/blog/2020-10-22-devguide-0-5-0/index.md

 * _Provide a mechanism to gracefully sunset packages while maintaining peer-review badging._

-Noam Ross lead the work drafting the policy, and rOpenSci staff is busy cleaning up repositories and their metadata.
+Noam Ross led the work drafting the policy, and rOpenSci staff are busy cleaning up repositories and associated metadata.

 ## Guidance for package docs